vivienherq/cs3219-ay2425s1-project-g37/docs/index.md

 Simply run `docker-compose up`.
 It will install the MongoDB Community Server and set up a MongoDB database running on port 27017.
 When you finish the development session, run `docker-compose down` to end the service.
 The database data is persisted between sessions.

-If you choose this option, the **connection string** of the database is `mongodb://localhost:27017/peerprep`.
-This string will be important when setting up environment variables.
+If you choose this option, the connection string is

+`mongodb://root:root@localhost:27017/peerprep?authSource=admin&replicaSet=rs0&retryWrites=true&w=majority&directConnection=true`

 **Inspection:** If you want to view the content of the database visually, you can install any MongoDB inspection softwares, such as [MongoDB Compass](https://www.mongodb.com/products/tools/compass), the [official MongoDB VSCode extension](https://marketplace.visualstudio.com/items?itemName=mongodb.mongodb-vscode), etc.

 #### Use MongoDB Atlas

 You can also choose to use MongoDB Atlas.
 In that case, simply open an account there, create a database and follow the instructions to get the database connection string.

+> [!IMPORTANT]
+> NUS wi-fi [blocks connections](https://www.reddit.com/r/nus/comments/us5chw/mongodb_connection_issue_for_work_from_nus/) to MongoDB Atlas servers.
+You may need to use a VPN or mobile data to connect to it.

 ### Install dependencies